sonofoven/Multichat/README.md

 # MultiChat

 # Todo
-- Fix control flow so clientInfo actually gets updated when FileDetect\-\>Chat Setup
+- Fix chatWin so there aren't any errors with updating epoll
 - Fix formWin so it doesn't need a constructor
 - Fix control flow so networkStart() creates an error so chat can redirect

 - Fix switchToChat so it doesn't need returns under it.
 I.e. follows normal flow
+- Fix Signal handler for kill server (have it read in epoll loop then die)
+- Fix random segfault when server reads malformed packet from log